mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   synchronize streams.
 QUIC cannot provide a similar control information, since it does not know about RTP timestamps.
 Nor can a QUIC receiver calculate the packet or octet counts, since it does not know about lost datagrams.
-Thus, sender reports are required in RTP over QUIC to synchronize streams at the receiver.
+Thus, sender reports are required in RoQ to synchronize streams at the receiver.
 The sender reports SHOULD not contain any receiver report blocks, as the information can be inferred from the QUIC transport as explained in
   {{RR-mappings}}.